compromise-evident/CarbonRecord/README.md

 # To preserve something authorities can't kill by waiting

 Fluorocarbon fishing line won't degrade for a few thousand years, it's cheap, and easy to "write on."
-Eventually, version 3 will be minimalist and improved, then I'll preserve my masterpiece with write-integrity, as will be noted and scratched onto the (316 stainless steel?) spool, as if NASA's Golden Record.

 <br>
 <br>